-“Madison is my first child to start university.
+“Madison was my first child to start university.
 People might not realise it can also be a very daunting experience for the parent,” says Sharon.

-VU’s First Year Model is alleviating those fears for first-year students and their families, setting them up for future success.
+VU’s Block Model is alleviating those fears for first-year students and their families, setting them up for future success.

-“The First Year Model ensures Madison will receive one-on-one attention from teaching staff and the support from her classmates,” says Sharon.
-“If Madison finds her first year of uni relatively stress free, she will be more inclined to succeed and gain more satisfaction from her studies.”
+I knew that if Madison found her first year of uni relatively stress free, she would be more inclined to succeed and gain more satisfaction from her studies.

 Through the globally-successful ‘block mode’ learning structure, students complete one subject at a time before moving on to the next – all in a smaller, workshop-style class setting.
 And with a focus on hands-on learning and gaining skills for the workforce, students become more confident and attractive to employers.